A systematic variational approach to band theory in a quantum computer: Results

 Fig.~\ref{fig:Po:CAL} shows our results on a noisy simulator, applying readout calibration and ZNE for each energy evaluation during the optimization.
 ZNE offers noticeable improvement in the highest and lowest bands (calculated independently), but appears less impactful on the intermediate bands (calculated after deflation), perhaps even {\em increasing} variance in the third band.
 This may be explained by noting that ZNE is designed to assuage {\em systematic} error, and this is what we tend to observe when we can rely on the variatonal principle, where energies cannot in principle be measured below the ground-state energy.
 This is not {\em always} true because our energy estimates are linear combinations of stochastically evaluated Pauli expectation values, and on occasion we do observe trials which appear above the highest band, but these points are relatively rare, and the average values on the highest and lowest bands are shifted inwards.
 However, the deflation circuits $\hat V_0$ are somewhat different for each trial, depending on exactly what eigenstate was selected for the lowest band, and this, coupled with the coherent qubit error, has the effect of inducing a {\em random} noise on the intermediate bands.
 This explains why the intermediate bands seem to suffer a larger variance but reasonable average values.
 We note that many other error mitigation techniques besides readout calibration and ZNE have been proposed in the literature, and our results can likely be improved greatly by implementing more of them.
 Nevertheless, the best solution to combat random error remains averaging over more and more trials.

 In addition to statistics from a calibrated simulator, Fig.~\ref{fig:Po:CAL} also shows data from the IBM devices \verb|ibmq_athens| and \verb|ibmq_santiago|.
 These are calibrated energy measurements of the eigenstates given by the least-error optimization runs on the (calibrated) noisy simulator.
-Results are generally consistent with the simulator, but our error mitigation is evidently even less effective on the real devices.
-Furthermore, implementing the controlled-unitary operations necessary for the QPE procedure on a linear architecture introduces an overwhelming amount of overhead in the form of additional SWAP gates, making the QPE refinement part of our algorithm completely intractable on these devices.
+Results are generally consistent with the simulator, but our error mitigation is evidently even less effective on the real devices, and we note that \verb|ibmq_santiago| is especially ill-behaved at certain points.
+This may be due to less effective thermal isolation from its environment at the hardware level.
+Finally, implementing the controlled-unitary operations necessary for the QPE procedure on a linear architecture introduces an overwhelming amount of overhead in the form of additional SWAP gates, making the QPE refinement part of our algorithm completely intractable on these devices.